-- Temperature and precipitation are the key drivers of ecosystem processes.
-Climate change alters global meteorological processes such as atmospheric circulation and precipitation (Seneviratne et al., 2006; IPCC 2012).
-In central Europe, climate change is predicted to severely affect precipitation patterns, which will result in reduced precipitation input during the vegetation periods (Prudhomme et al., 2014; IPCC 2012; - Christensen and Christensen, 2007).
-Field experiments are a valuable tool to examine the consequences of changing climate on ecosystem processes, as demonstrated in numerous studies, and thus, a number of climate change experiments have been established around the world in various ecosystems: e.g. dry heathland ecosystems in Denmark (Albert et al., 2011; Selsted et al., 2012), Amazonian rainforest Brazilia (da Costa et al., 2011), temperate mixed broad-leaved forest (Schraml and Rennenberg, Costa et al., 2011). - Costa et al., 2011), temperate mixed broad-leaved forest (Schraml and Rennenbe 2002) and sub-Mediterranean forest (Rodriguez-Calcerrada et al., 2009).
+Temperature and precipitation are two of the key drivers of ecosystem processes.
+Climate change alters global meteorological processes such as atmospheric circulation and precipitation (Seneviratne et al., 2006; IPCC, 2012).
+In Central Europe, climate change is predicted to severely affect precipitation patterns, which will result in reduced precipitation input during the vegetation periods (Prudhomme et al., 2014; IPCC, 2012; Christensen and Christensen, 2007).
+Field experiments are a valuable tool to examine the consequences of changing climate on ecosystem processes, as demonstrated in numerous studies, and thus, a number of climate change experiments have been established around the world in various ecosystems: e.g., dry heathland ecosystems in Denmark (Albert et al., 2011; Selsted et al., 2012), Amazonian rainforest Brazil (da Costa et al., 2011), temperate mixed broad-leaved forest (Schraml and Rennenberg, 2002) and sub-Mediterranean forest (Rodriguez-Calcerrada et al., 2009).

-Forests in central Europe are different from most other terrestrial ecosystems in the world; while forest trees and the canopy are managed, the forest understory is a relatively natural system, which however is influenced by the overstory (Ampoorter et al., 2014).
-The forest understorey contains a great variety of biodiversity in forests (Gillam, 2007), especially in central Europe with its comparably low tree diversity.
-Whereas the effects of drought on grasslands has been addressed intensively there are only few studies examining the effect of climate change on the understory of forests
+Forests in Central Europe are different from most other terrestrial ecosystems in the world; while forest trees and the canopy are managed, the forest understory is a relatively natural system, which is, however, influenced by the over-